scottishgovernment/economicactionplan.mygov.scot/pages/future-skills-action-plan/12-phase-two-areas-development.md

 ***How can we best enable long-term strategic partnerships between employers, business and industry, and colleges and universities?***

-Over the coming year, we will respond to the recommendations of two independent reports -  one led by Professor Sir Anton Muscatelli and the other by Edinburgh College Principal Audrey Cumberford and City of Glasgow Principal Paul Little - on how our universities and colleges could further improve their engagement with employers - from supporting collaboration between universities, colleges and businesses, to improving business performance through innovation and upskilling and reskilling the workforce.
+Over the coming year, we will respond to the recommendations of two independent reports - one led by Professor Sir Anton Muscatelli and the other by Edinburgh College Principal Audrey Cumberford and City of Glasgow Principal Paul Little.
+These will explore the economic impact of our universities and colleges including how they can further improve engagement with employers.

 ***How do we define the employer role within skills system delivery and embed talent development in employer’s workforce strategy?***